 CBD Vape Liquid: The Difference Between “Cannabis” Oil and “Hemp” Oil

 The main purpose of this article will, of course, be to go over the best CBD vape oils and eLiquids on the market.
 However, it’s important to point out the difference between cannabis-based CBD oil and CBD hemp oil.
 These are different products in terms of both content and legality.

 Many use the term “CBD oil“ as an umbrella term to describe various products on the market.
 The truth is, hundreds of different products exist, and each can differ from the next.
 Some are cannabis CBD oils, some are hemp-derived CBD oils, and some simply claim to be CBD oil when in fact they are hemp seed oil – a totally different thing.

-CBD cannabis oil and CBD hemp oil can both offer therapeutic benefit.
+CBD cannabis oil and CBD hemp oil can both offer therapeutic benefits.
 The difference is that cannabis oils contain higher levels of THC – a substance that is still illegal federally.
 Under the 2018 U.S. Farm Bill, hemp is a legal commercial crop.
 As such, hemp-derived CBD vape oils (and other CBD products) are being sold in all 50 states.
 The THC content of these products should not exceed 0.3%.